Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966057441592766494/unknown.png)
   \
-  Important for the entry is that you hyper from not too far left, as long as you're past the first weird coral bg tile you can full height hyper into the transition and release jump when you're inside it.
+  Important for the entry is that you hyper from not too far left, as long as you're past the first weird coral bg tile you can full height hyper and release jump inside the transition.
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966059169042022521/unknown.png)
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966059335614619738/unknown.png)
   \
-  Getting under is quite lenient but still look for these 2 visually different hand animations for the grab to be safe and you should be fine
+  Getting under can be tricky but just look for these 2 visually different hand animations for the grab and you should be fine.
  </details>

   <details>